Be green, think blue. Use your blue recycling container ONLY for items listed on the City's Recycling List.

 - Lids are accepted, but lids must be attached to the original container.

-- No plastic bags or shrink wrap, even if marked as recyclable* (Recycle at local grocers)
+- No plastic bags, plastic packing pillows or plastic wrap, even if marked as recyclable (recycle at local grocery stores)

 - Aluminum cans, clean foil and pie pans